karl-zylinski/odin-raylib-hot-reload-game-template/README.md

 `build_web.bat` builds a release web executable (no hot reloading!).

 > [!WARNING]
 > The web build relies on emscripten, because raylib requires emscripten in order to work on the web.
 This comes with some limitations for our Odin code.
-We can only compile in "freestanding mode", which means we have no operating system support at all, and no compilers pre-setup.
-Therefore I have made sure to setup web-compatible allocators and loggers and all that by interfacing with the stuff that emscripten exposes.
-This does mean that some parts of `core` do not work.
+We can only compile in "freestanding mode", which means we have no operating system support at all.
+For example, no allocators are automatically set up for us.
+Therefore I have made sure to setup web-compatible allocators and a logger.
+This is done by interfacing with the `libc` stuff that emscripten exposes.
+This also means that some parts of `core` do not work.

 ### Web build requirements